grafana/pyroscope/docs/sources/operators-guide/architecture/components/query-scheduler/index.md

 When you use the query-scheduler, the queue is moved from the query-frontend to the query-scheduler, and the query-frontend can be scaled to any number of replicas.

-The query-scheduler is affected by the same scalability limits as the query-frontend, but because a query-scheduler replica can handle high amounts of query throughput, scaling the query-scheduler to a number of replicas greater than `-querier.max-concurrent` is typically not required, even for very large Grafana Mimir clusters.
+The query-scheduler is affected by the same scalability limits as the query-frontend, but because a query-scheduler replica can handle high amounts of query throughput, scaling the query-scheduler to a number of replicas greater than `-querier.max-concurrent` is typically not required, even for very large Grafana Fire clusters.

 ## Configuration